-{31} In her second assignment of error, Ms. Garvin asserts the trial court erred in permitting one person to serve as both guardian ad litem and legal counsel for all ten children without making a serious inquiry as to whether there was a conflict between the interests of the children and the position of the guardian ad litem in this case.
+{¶33} In her third assignment of error, Michelle Hilyard asserts the trial court erred in permitting one person to serve as both guardian ad litem and legal counsel for all ten children because there was a conflict between the interests of at least one of the children and the position of the guardian ad litem in this case.
+Specifically, Mrs. Hilyard argues that one of the